 Like most things, each system has some pro’s and con’s that may influence your decision.

-Another popular option is the pin number and keypad entry system, but again these are open to abuse if the pin code is divulged to someone without the correct authority.
+Another popular option is the pin number and keypad entry system, but again these are open to abuse if the pin code is divulged to someone without the proper authority.

 Biometric systems are more secure as they rely on unique identifying features such as retina or fingerprint recognition.

-Tecserv UK is accredited by SSAIB and SafeContractor and hold distributor agreements with most major manufacturers.
+Tecserv UK is accredited by SSAIB and SafeContractor and holds distributor agreements with most major manufacturers.
 We are therefore fully trained to install and maintain the full range of electronic access control systems and have a nationwide team of engineers available to support you 24 hours a day, 365 days a year.